GauSim/rule-engine/README.md

 # rule-engine

 ##### idea:
-I want to create a functional engine that provides an easy API to create rule set and makes it possible to mix and match rules together.
+I want to create a functional engine that provides an easy API to create rule sets and makes it possible to mix and match rules together.

 ```javascript
 const runRuleEngine = $when.always();